Sorry, you need to enable JavaScript to visit this website.

 To qualify for the TARPEYO Touchpoints Copay Assistance Program, you must: (a) be a resident of the United States or a US territory, (b) have a valid prescription for TARPEYO, (c) be commercially insured and approved.

-To qualify for the TARPEYO Touchpoints PAP, you must: (a) be a resident of the United States or a US territory, (b) have a valid prescription for TARPEYO, (c) have no coverage/not enough coverage or insurance that doesnʼt cover TARPEYO, (d) meet annual household income threshold based on household size, (e) agree to and provide income verification (so credit check, tax returns, 3 months of pay stubs, unemployment checks, or bank statements), (f) be enrolled by your doctor through TARPEYO Touchpoints. (g) Not valid for prescriptions reimbursed in whole or in part by any government funded program including but not limited to Medicare, Medicare Part D, Medicaid, Medigap, VA, CHAMPUS, DOD, TRICARE, or any state, patient foundation, or other pharmaceutical program.
+To qualify for the TARPEYO Touchpoints PAP, you must: (a) be a resident of the United States or a US territory, (b) have a valid prescription for TARPEYO, (c) have no coverage/not enough coverage or insurance that doesnʼt cover TARPEYO, (d) meet annual household income threshold based on household size, (e) agree to and provide income verification (soft credit check, tax returns, 3 months of pay stubs, unemployment checks, or bank statements), (f) be enrolled by your doctor through TARPEYO Touchpoints. (g) Not valid for prescriptions reimbursed in whole or in part by any government funded program including but not limited to Medicare, Medicare Part D, Medicaid, Medigap, VA, CHAMPUS, DOD, TRICARE, or any state, patient foundation, or other pharmaceutical program.

 §All patients regardless of insurance type.
 This includes Commercial, Medicare, Medicaid, and cash-paying patients from January 2022 through February 2024.